-In 2018 Crop Over will begin on June 25 and end on August 8.
-This near two month event is basically a large party from start to finish.
+Barbados Crop Over Carnival 2021 will be from Wednesday, July 28, 2021 until Tuesday, August 3, 2021.
+This near two month festival of Barbadian music, arts, food, culture.
 It features Calypso & SOCA music and a lot of competitions.
-The competition tents hold events where individuals are given songs and they have to outsing everyone else in order to win.
+The competition tents hold events where individuals are given songs and they have to out sing everyone else in order to win.
 These competitions can be fierce!
 Not only is the singing judged, but the props and choreography is as well.
 Just like with most festivals, there are tents that sell food and crafts.
 It seems like every day there are different street parties that tend to crop up out of nowhere.
 Barbados ends the festivities with a grand carnival parade know as Kadooment Day.
 It is a national holiday and performers line the streets while wearing with lavish costumes.
 The event starts early morning at the National Stadium and beautiful masquerade bands traverse the local city streets ending on Spring Garden highway late in the afternoon.
 Fireworks are set off while Barbadian music is played in the background.
-If you want to participate and purchase costume, save around $400 to $800 in your budget.
+If you want to participate and purchase costume, save around $500 to $900 in your budget.
 Its time to start planning your Barbados Vacation package today.

 Mellow Versus Wild

 The vibes of both festivals are very different.
 Crop Over is more lively and upbeat.
 Carnival has a more mellow, yet competitive feel.

 It must be noted that the beaches in Barbados are no doubt superior to those in Trinidad.
 Also I am not ashamed to admit I can be boujie when I travel, and I find that you can have a better selection of 4 and 5 star hotels in Barbados.